moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles-factories.md

 }
 ```

-Now that's a lot of code!
+Now, that's a lot of code!
 Let's go over it a little bit more.
-Firstly, we need to make sure to set the `this.x`, `this.y`, and `this.z` variables to constructor's respective variables(`x`, `y`, `z`), to ensure the particle spawns at the right posisiton.
+Firstly, we need to make sure to set the `this.x`, `this.y`, and `this.z` variables to constructor's respective variables(`x`, `y`, `z`), to ensure the particle spawns at the right position.
 What about the `velocityY` variable?
 Why did we set that to a predetermined number?
 Well, our goal is to make it so that our particle falls at the same rate every time.
 Setting the `velocityY` variable ahead of time helps reduce repeated code.
 However, if you think you may want to change the `velocityY` variable depending on when you call it, then it wouldn't be a bad idea to change the variable to be determined by the constructor's parameter.

 ## Adding Code to The Tick Method